Couples swimming at Venus Baths

 Advertising

-Would you rather look at gushing water?
+Prefer water cascading rather than swimming in it?
 Here are Victoria’s best waterfalls.
 Keep driving and you’ll find some of the state’s best national parks, too.

 The best swimming holes in Victoria to take a dip

-Free campgrounds around Victoria are becoming few and far between, but the Briagolong State Forest in east Victoria is a true winner.
-It boasts a crystal clear pool surrounded by natural bushland that’s easy to access.
-The water is fresh, and it’s a nice reprieve from the stinking hot temperatures that often hit this area at the peak of summer.
+Free campgrounds around Victoria are few and far between these days, but the Briagolong State Forest in east Victoria is a true winner.
+It boasts a crystal clear pool in the gorge on Freestone Creek that's surrounded by natural bushland.
+Easy to access, the water is fresh and a lovely reprieve from the stinking hot temperatures that often hit this area at the height of summer.
 This spot is beautiful year-round, but it's probably best to avoid at peak times like school holidays, as it can get quite busy.

 Advertising